ZeTofZone/comfyui_Tof-s-nodes/README.md

 <br>&nbsp;<br>
 They are saving :
 <ul>
-  <li>The workflow in json format for the node "Save json every N generations" (useful if you use the WAS node to save in jpg, which doesn't save the embeded workflow).
+  <li>The workflow in json format for the node "Save json every N generations" (useful if you use the WAS node to save in jpg, which doesn't save the embedded workflow).
 The file is saved in a "workflow" folder.</li>
   <li>The text (present at "text" input) for the node "Save text every N generations" (useful to save the prompt).
 The file is saved in a "prompt" folder.</li>
-  <li>The image in png format with embeded workflow for the node "Save image every N generations".</li>
+  <li>The image in png format with embedded workflow for the node "Save image every N generations".</li>
 </ul>
 <br>&nbsp;<br>